 Consequences for Non-Payment | If I do not receive payment by August 14, 2017, I will have no choice but to file a claim in small claims court for the amount due and owing, $2500, as well as any reasonable costs allowed by law. |

-Below is a sample demand for payment letter you can download in PDF or Doc format.
+Below is a sample demand for a payment letter.
+You can download our free template in PDF or Doc format and fill it out on your own.

 Be sure to send a demand for payment using a method that allows you to obtain proof of receipt.
 This can be return service requested, certified mail, or through a signature program offered by a private delivery service.